tnonas/python-juniper-mist-devices-stats/README.md

 - Start _get_devices_stats.py_ script
 - Choose Juniper Mist cloud containing your Organization
 - Provide authentication data, username and password or token
-- Provide Organization ID (UUID) which will searched for devices data in each site configured in it
+- Provide Organization ID (UUID) which will be searched for devices data in each site configured in it
 - The results are written to CSV file in the _output_ directory

 ## Example